sile/efmt/README.md

 ```

 Note that `rebar3_efmt` tries to automatically download a pre-built binary (see the next section) for your environment.
-However, if there is not a suitable one, you need to build the binary on your own.
+However, if there is not a suitable one, you need to build the `efmt` binary on your own.

 ### Pre-built binaries